 I first put this pedal in front of an already saturated amp and kicked it in for some leads from our humbucker-equipped Gibson SG.
 Going from a crunchy rhythm tone into a Micro Amp powered solo feels great.
 The volume increase is definitely there.
 You might find yourself wielding too much power with this thing.
 But the extra surge in volume can help you find the sweet spot where your amp breaks up into silky smooth tube saturation.

 Switching the effect on and off for an A/B comparison really helps you take notice of the great increase in sustain and volume.
 Notes ring out longer and come alive with harmonic overtones.
 There is some serious magic in this little box.

 The boost is clean enough to satisfy the tone obsessed.
-We scrutinized the sound repeatedly during my A/B comparison and found very little coloration.
+I scrutinized the sound repeatedly during my A/B comparison and found very little coloration.
 You could almost say there is a slight mid-range boost which could be due to the increased volume in general.
 Either way, a nice fatness comes from the simple increase in loudness and harmonic range.
 It’s also killer for a solo boost.
 Put an MXR Carbon Copy or Seymour Duncan Vapor Trail in your chain after it or in your amp’s effects loop for some analog delay, and you’ll be in tone heaven!

 I switched to a Strat with single coil pickups and was able to find the spot to match the volume of the SG.
-This is great for those of you who switch guitars during live shows and want an easy way to match volume without relying on a clunky volume pedal.
+The Micro Amp is great for those of you who switch guitars during live shows and want an easy way to match volume without relying on a clunky volume pedal.

-We really liked it on clean tones, too.
+I really liked it on clean tones, too.
 Playing my Strat with the neck and middle pickups engaged produced an even deeper sound that was pure and true to the guitar’s natural tone.
 The little extra boost the M133 offers will help take your amp from clean to dirty by pushing it into overdrive.